octaniumdev/celos/README.md

 /etc/os-release has been modified.

+GDM was modified by using the default theme, to change it run `update-alternatives --config gdm3-theme.gresource`

 ## How can I re-create CelOS 1?

 If you are on an Ubuntu-based distribution we can recommend Cubic as a live-ISO editor, and what we are currently using to create the distribution via a chroot environment.